The Untold Story of Two Revolutionary-Era Women and the Radical Men They Married

-Now available in hardcover, paperback and as an eBook.
+Now available in hardcover, paperback, audible and as an eBook.

 Two wealthy Revolutionary-era teenagers defy their parents and marry political radicals.
 The first, the voluptuous Boston brunette, Lucy Flucker of Boston, wed poor bookbinder, Henry Knox.
 The second, the beautiful blonde Philadelphia belle, Peggy Shippen, weds military hero Benedict Arnold.
 Their lives are changed forever.
 One bride becomes a patriot – and the other, a spy.

 Praise from the Experts: